rignellj/Roger-Skyline-1/README.md

 ## #Configure a Static IP <a id="staticIP"></a>
 1. Run `sudo ./configure_interfaces.sh` to configure `/etc/network/interfaces` file
 2. Next run `sudo ./configure_static_ip.sh`.
 This will prompt IP address, Netmask and Gateway and configures with given addresses.

+## #Change the SSH Default Port <a id="sshPort"></a>
+1. Before moving to next step, user needs to create new ssh public key.
+Script will also ask to do this.
+2. Run `./ssh_configure.sh` to reset SSH port number